Order batching using an approximation for the distance travelled by pickers: Extending the formulation

 The basic purpose behind much of the work presented in this section is that, although the formulation (Equations~(\ref{eq1})-(\ref{eq20})) presented above can be used when we have multiple blocks, we wish to improve the quality of the distance approximation in such cases.
 We improve two separate components in our distance approximation objective function (Equation~(\ref{eq1})), namely: \begin{itemize} \item the cross-aisle distance component ($D^{WE}_t$); and \item the aisle distance component ($\sum_{t=1}^T \sum_{(i,j) \in E} d_{ij} x_{tij}$). \end{itemize} We improve the cross-aisle component by considering the lowest and highest indexed aisles visited in any block $b \geq 2$.
 We improve the aisle distance component by ensuring that an even number of edges are traversed in any block.

 Constraints are also presented in this section to remove symmetry in order to lessen the computational effort required.
-We discuss some relevant computational considerations and too present a heuristic algorithm directly based upon our mathematical distance approximation formulation.
+In addition we prove that in the case of a single block with no-reversal routing our distance approximation gives an optimal allocation of orders to pickers and an optimal routing.